The-Compiler/cfps/2019-04-24-Europython.md

 Poster of the CFP for further details.*

 The pytest tool presents a rapid and simple way to write tests for your Python code.
-This training gives an introduction with exercises into some distinguishing features.
+This training gives an introduction with exercises to some distinguishing features.
 We'll also examine how to run existing non-pytest test suites and discuss migration strategies.
 Various plugins which extend pytest's functionality even further will be introduced.
 We'll finish with discussing